• Home

 Finally prepared the data table as shown below:

 Responses How important is the operating system for you while purchasing a phone?
 How important is the screen size for you while purchasing a phone?
 To what extent does camera quality factor into your decision?
-To what extent does color of the phone factor into your decision?
+To what extent does the color of the phone factor into your decision?

 Response 1 Unimportant Extremely Unimportant Extremely Important Not Sure